elacin/flatMap-2014-talk/slides/2_mechanically-port.md

 - keep all inter-module APIs «Java-friendly» while you can

 <aside class="notes">
-got this one from others' experience java friendly is mostly easy, frameworks you use might mandate java collections sbt supports compile order flag CompileOrder.JavaThenScala
+<br/>got this one from others' experience
+<br/>java friendly is mostly easy, frameworks you use might mandate java collections
+<br/>sbt supports compile order flag CompileOrder.JavaThenScala
 </aside>